 Control of mustards in wheat

-Too often producers do not notice mustard weeds in their wheat fields until the mustards start to bloom in the spring.
+Too often, producers do not notice mustard weeds in their wheat fields until the mustards start to bloom in the spring.
 As a result, producers often don’t think about control until that time.
 Although it is still possible to get some control at that time with herbicides, mustards are much more difficult to control at that stage and often have already reduced wheat yields by then.

 To keep yield losses to a minimum, mustards should be controlled by late winter or very early spring, before the plants begin to bolt, or stems elongate.
 If winter annual broadleaf weeds are present in the fall, they can be controlled with any number of ALS-inhibiting herbicides, including Ally, Amber, Finesse, Affinity, Rave, Olympus, or PowerFlex.
 Huskie, Quelex, 2,4-D, and MCPA can also provide good control of most mustards if the weeds are at the right stage of growth and actively growing, and if the wheat is at the correct growth stage.
 Dicamba and Starane are not very effective for mustard control.

-In the late winter or early spring, blue mustard is perhaps the most difficult of the winter annual broadleaf weeds to control because it bolts very early.
-To be effective on blue mustard, herbicides typically need to be applied in late February or early March.
+In the later winter or early spring, blue mustard is perhaps the most difficult of the winter annual broadleaf weeds to control because it bolts very early.
+To be effective on blue mustard, herbicides typically need to be applied to blue mustard in late February or early March.
 Blue mustard is more difficult to control than tansy mustard with 2,4-D because blue mustard has often already bolted by the time 2,4-D can be safely applied to wheat.
 Thus, 2,4-D often is applied too late to be effective on blue mustard.

 Figures 1a and 1b.
 Effect of timing of blue mustard control in wheat: K-State research, 2014.
 Photos by Dallas Peterson, K-State Research and Extension.

 Flixweed and tansy mustard should be treated when they are no larger than two to three inches across and two to three inches tall.
-As these plants become larger, the control decreases dramatically.
+As these plants become larger the control decreases dramatically.
 Ester formulations of 2,4-D and MCPA are more effective on tansy mustard and flixweed than amine formulations.
 Field pennycress is easier to control than tansy mustard or flixweed.
 Herbicide applications made before the pennycress bolts are usually effective.
 Wheat should be fully tillered before applying 2,4-D or tillering will be inhibited and wheat yields may be decreased.

-Alternative measures will be needed to control these populations.
-The best approach is to use other herbicides such as 2,4-D, MCPA, or Huskie or in a tank-mix with the ALS herbicides.
+Alternative control measures will be needed to control these populations.
+The best approach is to use other herbicides such as 2,4-D, MCPA, or Huskie as an alternative or in a tank-mix with the ALS herbicides.
 MCPA can be applied after the wheat is in the 3-leaf stage; but as mentioned above, 2,4-D should not be applied until after wheat is fully tillered -- which often doesn’t occur until spring.
 Huskie can be applied between the 1-leaf and flag leaf stage of growth.
 None of these herbicides has much residual control, so the majority of weeds need to be emerged and actively growing at the time of treatment.

 Some producers commonly apply ALS herbicides with fertilizer in January or February.
 Unfortunately, MCPA, 2,4-D, and Huskie are most effective when applied to actively growing weeds, so application when weeds are dormant may not provide good control.
 As a result, if an ALS-inhibitor tank-mix with one of these herbicides is applied to dormant ALS-resistant mustards in the winter, poor control could occur.